“Can I sue Uber or Lyft if I’m injured in a car accident?”

 Why Riddle & Brantley for your Uber accident injury claim?

 Riddle & Brantley attorneys have been fighting for North Carolina auto accident victims since 1985.
-Our Uber and Lyft accident lawyers have nearly 200 years of combined legal experience and we are committed to seeking justice for those injured due to others’ negligence.
+Our Uber and Lyft accident lawyers have more than 225 years of combined legal experience and we are committed to seeking justice for those injured due to others’ negligence.
 In addition to handling Uber and Lyft accident injury claims, we also represent clients in Uber assault cases.

 We’ve handled many injury cases involving Lyft and Uber, and we would love to help you if we can.
 In a recent Uber accident case, attorneys Gene Riddle and Kurt Dixon secured $339,500 in total compensation for an injury suffered while riding as a passenger in an Uber car (see disclaimer below).
 We notified the Uber insurance carrier of our intent to file suit and ultimately won the settlement through extensive mediation negotiations.